mgalgs/mgalgs.github.io/_posts/2012-03-12-running-xen-under-qemu.markdown

 Paravirtualization is a little more difficult to use since it involves modifying the guest operating system.
-However, more and more OSes are adding support by default for paravirtualization.
+However, more and more OSes are adding support built-in for paravirtualization.
 For example, recent versions of the Linux kernel have paravirtualization support (and it is enabled as a module by default in some distros).